Would Sir Isaac Newton Reject Your Shooting Scene?

 Pictured below is an entrance wound caused by 9mm round at point blank range, a close contact gunshot wound.
 Obviously, this was a fatal wound since I took this picture during the autopsy of the victim.
 Note the post-autopsy stitching of the “Y” incision (above right of the photo).

 Also notice the charred flesh around the wound.
-This was caused by the heat of the round as it contacted the victim’s skin.
+This was caused by the heat of the round and burning powder as it contacted the victim’s skin.
 The bruising around the wound was, of course, caused by the impact.

 9mm bullet wound to the chest—close range.

 Next is one of the .45 rounds after it was fired from a Thompson machine gun.

 Firing the Thompson at a sheriff’s office indoor range in Ohio.
 Notice the piece of ejected brass to the right of the major’s arm.
 I took the photo and was lucky enough to capture the shot of the brass casing during its fall to the floor.

 The round passed through the paper target, through several feet of thick foam rubber, through the self-healing wall tiles of the firing range, and then struck the concrete and steel wall behind the foam.
 The deformed bullet finally came to rest on the floor.
 Keep in mind, though, that this all occurred in the blink of an eye, or quicker.

 The above image shows a .45 round (above left between the 3″ and 4″ mark on the ruler) after a head-on strike with concrete and steel.
 The other distorting of bullets occurred when striking various surfaces from a variety of angles—ricochet rounds.